matsim-org/matsim-episim-libs/README.md

 #### Generate mobility traces events file

 First you need to run the MATSim scenario you want to analyze and generate an events file.

-> At the moment please use the provided files.
+> This step might be skipped if you use one of the provided event files.

+Run `DownSampleScenario` to extract the necessary information for the epidemic simulation:

+    DownSampleScenario 0.1 --population <Path to plans.xml> --events <Path to events.xml>

+This example will write a 10% sample into `output` that can be used in the subsequent steps.

 #### Run epidemic simulation

-At the moment it is best to run the scenarios with your IDE from the `org.matsim.episim.run` package.
+It is best to run the scenarios with your IDE from the `org.matsim.episim.run` package.
+Please edit `RunEpisim.class` and change it according to your configuration.

 You can also build the jar file, which will run the OpenBerlin scenario with a default configuration: